silversteinaustin/Machine-Learning-Credit-Score-Analysis/README.md

 # Machine-Learning-Credit-Score-Analysis

-## Credit Score Analysis and Loan Eligibility Prediction
+# Credit Score Analysis and Loan Eligibility Prediction

 ##  Objective

-Develop an interactive machine learning model to analyze credit scores and other financial information to predict personal loan eligibility.
+To develop an interactive machine learning model to analyze credit scores and other financial information to predict personal loan eligibility.

-# Approach
+### Approach

 Collect datasets containing credit scores, income, employment history, and other relevant financial information.
 Clean and preprocess the data using Pandas, then use Scikit-learn to train classification models.
 Visualize the analysis using Matplotlip.

+# Data Model Implementation

 ## Python Script